 Moving to CK Checklist

-- Contact the LivingCK team - we are here to help you find your way, answer your questions and connect you to your new community.
+- Contact the Community Attraction & Promotion team and download the New Resident Guide - we are here to help you find your way, answer your questions and connect you to your new community.

 - Accommodations - if you need a place to stay for your first nights in Chatham-Kent, VisitCK.ca has information on places to stay.
 Then check out permanent accommodations.

-- Set up your home with essential services such as utilities (Contact Entegrus for water and electricity and Contact Enbridge for gas), and telephone & internet.
+- Set up your home with essential services such as utilities (contact Entegrus for water and electricity, Hydro One for electricity in rural areas and Enbridge for gas ) and telephone & internet.

 - Find employment locally, if you have not secured a job already.
-Visit www.ChathamKentJobs.com for local vacancies, and find employment supports and resources here.
+Visit www.ChathamKentJobs.com for local vacancies, and find employment support and resources here.

 - Find local schools and register your children.